Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Methods

 \subsubsection{ASL Data Processing}

 The accelerated ASL images were reconstructed directly on the scanner console by means of a prototype reconstruction pipeline provided by the vendor.
-The reconstructed ASL images were motion corrected using Statistical Parameter Mapping (SPM)12\footnote{\url{https://www.fil.ion.ucl.ac.uk/spm/software/spm12/}} (Wellcome Trust Centre for Neuroimaging, University College London, UK) \citep{Friston2007} and ASL-Toolbox~\citep{Wang2008,Wang2013}.
-Afterwards the perfusion weighted time series were calculated.
+The reconstructed ASL images were motion corrected using Statistical Parameter Mapping (SPM)12\footnote{\url{https://www.fil.ion.ucl.ac.uk/spm/software/spm12/}} (Wellcome Trust Centre for Neuroimaging, University College London, UK) \citep{Friston2007} and the ASL-Toolbox~\citep{Wang2008,Wang2012}. \responseRone{R1.C13}{This rigid-body based motion correction process involved three sub-steps as described in~\citet{Wang2012}.} After reconstruction and motion correction the perfusion weighted time series were calculated.
 From this perfusion weighted time-series the CBF and ATT maps were estimated using the proposed method as well as the two reference methods.
-The fixed parameters $\phi$ amount to the same value as in the synthetic data set except for $\alpha=0.7$ and $T_1$=1330 ms, the approximate tissue $T_1$ relaxation constant.
+The fixed parameters $\phi$ amount to the same values as in the synthetic data set except for \responseRtwo{R2.C14}{} $T_1$=1330 ms, the approximate tissue $T_1$ relaxation constant.